| If you have made an edit within the last month or so, please check the new server and see if it was copied by the autobot. |

 Ol' Rowdy in a nutshell

-Do you like the Ironclad?
-Would you like to nail some more armour to it and get a whole bunch of cool and useful special rules?
-Ol' Rowdy is here to answer your prayers.
-He is an excellent melee Warjack with a great level of focus efficiency thanks to Aggressive.
-Counter charge also gives your opponent all sorts of headaches in terms of model placement if they aren't careful.
+Grab an Ironclad, nail some extra armour to it, get a whole bunch of cool and useful special rules, and you get Ol' Rowdy.
+It is an excellent melee Warjack with a great level of focus efficiency thanks to Aggressive.
+Counter charge also gives your opponent all sorts of headaches in terms of model placement if they aren't careful, while Retaliatory Strike makes its dispatch more difficult than it seems.

 Combos & Synergies

-- Of all the Strykers, Lord Commander Stryker and Lord General Coleman Stryker get the most from the bond.
+- Thanks to its focus efficiency, it remains an ever useful jack for Stryker1 and Stryker3, as they tend to spend most of their FOCUS pool for upkeep spells.
+From the bond Stryker2 and Stryker3 get the most.
 At some point, they both want to get near the front line, and getting knocked down really spoils their day.

-- Captain Jeremiah Kraye gives him some excellent mobility, Not only that, the free boosted charge attack roll gives you an great opportunity for a critical knockdown on your charge target.
+- Kraye gives him some excellent mobility.
+Not only that, the boosted charge attack roll for free (even outside his feat) gives you great opportunities for critical knockdowns on your charge target.

 Drawbacks & Downsides